Car won’t start in cold weather

 How to test for spark

-If your engine uses spark plug wires, check for spark by removing one of the spark plug wires from a plug and hold it about a half-inch away from the top of the plug while someone cranks the engine.
-You should hear a sharp cracking noise as the spark jumps the gap to the spark plug.
+Most people test for spark by removing one of the spark plug wires from a plug and holding it about a half-inch away from the top of the plug while someone cranks the engine.
+But a spark in open air doesn’t mean the ignition coil is strong enough to produce the correct spark when the air/fuel mixture is compressed.
+To check for proper spark you really need an in-line spark tester like the ones shown below.

 Lisle 20610 inline spark plug tester